ilyla/Sleepy-Story-Samantha/Chapter 7 - A Strange Coincidence.md

 `*Hypnonymoose: Couldn't hurt to try :)*`

   Samantha shrugged and put a nightcore mix on.
 It was her favorite (mostly because it didn't have Angel With a Shotgun), and it started with a slowish one so that was good too.
-She switched back to sleepychat, exited for what was going to happen next.
+She switched back to Sleepychat, exited for what was going to happen next.

 `*SamIAm: My trigger is 'Hypnotime', do your worst*`

-`*Hypnonymoose: Before I do anything, could you answer this: Do you live in Califonia?*`
+`*Hypnonymoose: Before I do anything, could you answer this: Do you live in California?*`

 `*SamIAm: Uh yeah, I do actually*`